 For business to claim the PIC Cash Payout, one should fulfil the following 4 qualifications:

-- Incurred qualifying expenditure that are entitled to PIC during the basis period for the qualifying YA;
+- Qualified expenditure has been incurred by the business during the basis period for the qualifying Year of Assessment.

 - Has an active business operation in Singapore; and

-- At least three local employees (Singapore Citizens or Singapore P.R. with Central Provident Fund (CPF) contributions) excluding sole-proprietors, partners under contract for service and directors who has shares in the company.
+- At least three employees must be local (Singapore Citizens or Singapore P.R. with Central Provident Fund (CPF) contributions) excluding sole-proprietors, partners under contract for service and directors who has shares in the company.
 This is also known as the “three-local-employee” condition.

 - Put the PIC IT and Automation equipment to use, for PIC cash payout claims relating to YA 2016 onwards.
 This only applies to businesses making PIC cash payout claims on such equipment.
 This is also known as the “in-use” condition.